HermanObst/bitcoin_in_rust/README.md

 ## Bitcoin in Rust

-bitcoin_implementation_in_rust is a Bitcoin implementation with the focus on teaching the core concepts and functionalities using the Rust programming language.
+bitcoin_in_rust is a Bitcoin implementation with the focus on teaching the core concepts and functionalities using the Rust programming language.
 It's inspired by the book "Programming Bitcoin" by Jimmy Song., available [here](https://www.oreilly.com/library/view/programming-bitcoin/9781492031482/).

 ### Goals and Objectives